 Hope Island Montessori’s educational program aligns with the learning outcomes of the Early Years Learning Framework and Montessori Curriculum.
 The Educators and children work collaboratively to follow the Early Years Planning Cycle, creating a program based on personal philosophies, interests, objectives, engagement, documentation and reflection.
-Sustainability and Indigenous Culture are important areas of focus in the Children's House and we are proud of our initiatives to incorporate these into our daily learning and practices.
+Sustainability and Culture are important areas of focus in the Children's House and we are proud of our initiatives to incorporate these into our daily learning and practices.

 THE MONTESSORI WAY